Speech Language Pathologists:

 Christine graduated from UNC-Chapel Hill in 2006 and finished graduate school for speech-language pathology at UNC-Greensboro in 2009.
 She loves working closely with children and their families, and really enjoys seeing children’s personalities develop as their communication skills improve.
 Christine is originally from Concord, and is happy to be back living in Concord again with her husband Nick, son Simon, and their cat Smoky.

 Mary Nelson received her Bachelor of Arts degree with honors and dual majors in Psychology & Spanish from Samford University, and her Master of Arts degree from San Diego State University with Bilingual Certification.
 She completed Bachelors and Masters theses, each involving research in the fields of bilingualism and language/phonological development.
-She has had extensive medical/swallowing experience, having worked at a stroke-certified and level 2 trauma center/hospital for 4 years.
-Mary also received her board certification to practice as a licensed Lactation Consultant and has had experience serving clients with latch/breastfeeding issues and tongue ties.
+She has had extensive medical/swallowing experience, having worked at a stroke-certified and level 2 trauma center/hospital for 4+ years.
 She is proficient in Spanish and enjoys serving the Spanish-speaking population in addition to her monolingual clients.
 Outside of work, Mary enjoys reading, listening to music, cooking, and spending time outdoors kayaking/walking/white-water rafting and traveling with her husband and labrador puppy, Tie.

 Holly Lamb, MS, CCC-SLP